Skip navigation

 You may need a G6PD test if you have symptoms of hemolytic anemia.
 These include:

-Your newborn baby might need a G6PD test if he or she has jaundice that doesn't go away in two weeks and/or is not explained by another condition.
+Your newborn baby might need a G6PD test if they have jaundice that doesn't go away in two weeks and/or is not caused by another condition.
 Your baby may also be tested if you have a family history of G6PD deficiency.

 What happens during a G6PD test?